Our caring and compassionate

 Dr. Carolyn Kacocha is from Purdue University in 2000.
 After graduation, she worked at a 24-hour emergency hospital in Louisville, KY.
 While working in Louisville, she volunteered for Alley Cat Advocates, the local Trap-Neuter-Return group and Woodstock Animal Foundation for 5 years before returning to Indianapolis area.
 She became the Medical Director of Indy Feral.
 She enjoys spending time with her husband, Jeff, their dog Java and four cats.

-I have been in veterinary medicine for the past 25 years, 19 years of it working in busy emergency practice and running the ICU department.
-I have been married to my best friend for 30 years.
-We have two children, Ashley, a stay at home mom to our two grandsons, and Nick, who is a professional pilot living in Fishers.
+I have been in veterinary medicine for the past 30 years, 20 years of it working in busy emergency practice and running the ICU department.
+I have been married to my best friend for 3 years.
+We have two children, Ashley, a stay at home mom to our two grandsons, and Nick, who is a professional pilot.
 We love to be outdoors, hiking, biking, camping, kayaking, fishing and sitting by a fire with our grandsons.
 Life is good.

 Megan finished at Penn Foster with her career diploma as a veterinarian assistant in 2012 and she’s been working in the veterinary health field for the past year and a half.
 She has three furry family members— a mixed breed dog named Buzz, Colby a Beagle and Lyla a Chihuahua mix.
 She lives in Sheridan with son Cameron.